gmicsa/golang-recap/docs/performance.md

 *   **Compiler Flags:**
     *   `-gcflags="-m"`: Show escape analysis and inlining decisions.
     *   `-gcflags="-S"`: Output assembly code.
+*   **Profile Guided Optimization (PGO)** support (experimental in 1.20, default in 1.21+)
+    * PGO uses runtime profile data (often from pprof CPU profiles collected in production) to guide compiler optimizations.
+    * `go build -pgo=auto` flag (default) which looks for `default.pgo` in the main package directory.
+    * How to get profiles: Fetch from `/debug/pprof/profile` on a running service.
+    * Can provide significant performance improvements (typically 2-7%) for CPU-bound workloads by optimizing hot paths, inlining, etc., based on actual usage.

 ### 5. Benchmarking (`testing` package)